EE 109 - Spring 2025 Introduction to Embedded Systems

 A better solution, and one that should be implemented in your program, is to use interrupts for the received data.
 Receiver interrupts are enabled by setting the RXCIE0 bit to a one in the UCSR0B register.
 When a character is received the hardware executes the ISR with the vector name “USART_RX_vect”.

-For reading the incoming speed data, each time a character is received, an interrupt is generated and the ISR determines what to do with the character.
-After all the characters have been received, the ISR sets a global variable to indicate that a complete remote speed value has been received and is available.
-When the main part of the program sees this variable has been set, it gets the value and displays it.
+For reading the incoming threshold settings, each time a character is received, an interrupt is generated and the ISR determines what to do with the character.
+After all the characters have been received, the ISR sets a global variable to indicate that a complete remote threshold values have been received and are available.
+When the main part of the program sees this variable has been set, it gets the values and displays it.
 By using the interrupts, the program is never stuck waiting for a character that might never come.

-It is also important to consider all the possible errors that might occur in the transmission of the date, such as missing start (‘{‘) character, missing or corrupted speed characters, missing end (‘}’) character, etc. The software must make sure all of these situations are handled cleanly and don’t leave the device in an inoperable state.
+It is also important to consider all the possible errors that might occur in the transmission of the date, such as missing start (‘<’) character, missing or corrupted temperature characters, missing end (‘>’) character, etc. The software must make sure all of these situations are handled cleanly and don’t leave the device in an inoperable state.

-To handle possible errors in the received data, the speed trap should operate on the principle that if an error of any kind is detected in the data being received, it discards the current remote speed data that it was in the midst of receiving and goes back to waiting for the next speed data to start coming in.
+To handle possible errors in the received data, the temperature monitor should operate on the principle that if an error of any kind is detected in the data being received, it discards the current remote settings data that it was in the midst of receiving and goes back to waiting for the next settings data to start coming in.
 It does not have to notify the main program that an error was encountered, or try to correct the error, or guess what the correct data was.
 Simply throw it away and go back to waiting for a new data packet.

 To implement this, use the following variables to properly receive the data: